4d/docs/docs/API/transporter.md

 #### Description

-The `.acceptUnsecureConnection` property  <!-- REF #transporter.acceptUnsecureConnection.Summary -->contains **True** if 4D is allowed to establish an unencrypted connection<!-- END REF --> when encrypted connection is not possible.
+The `.acceptUnsecureConnection` property contains <!-- REF #transporter.acceptUnsecureConnection.Summary -->**True** if 4D is allowed to establish an unencrypted connection<!-- END REF --> when encrypted connection is not possible.

 It contains **False** if unencrypted connections are unallowed, in which case an error in returned when encrypted connection is not possible.

-This property is **read-only**.
+Available SMTP secured ports are:

+- 465: SMTPS
+- 587 or 25: SMTP with STARTTLS upgrade if supported by the server.

 <!-- END REF -->